Medicine course structure description

 Two advanced options (examples below), plus a research project and submitted essay.
 Focus on a spirit of enquiry and critical thinking.

-- Cardiovascular biology and pharmacology
+- Cardiovascular science

 - Molecular pathology

-- Metabolism and respiration
+- Metabolism and endocrinology

 - Infection